scottjacksonx/SJGeocoder/README.md

 # SJGeocoder

-## CLGeocoder, but with local search results built-in.
+## CLGeocoder, but with local search results built-in

 SJGeocoder is a drop-in `CLGeocoder` replacement that also performs an `MKLocalSearch` for the query and gives back a combined list of results.
 Copy the files into your project, do a `#import "SJGeocoder"`, and use SJGeocoder in place of CLGeocoder.
 The only difference is that you can use the `initWithSearchSource:` constructor, which takes a `SJGeocoderSearchSource` parameter: